Olived-fr/Kiln-exercice/README.md

 ## Overview

 This project is a Go application designed to poll delegations from the Tezos blockchain using the TzKT API and store them in a PostgreSQL database.
+By default, it will poll the delegations from the start and then poll the new delegations every 10 seconds.
 It includes the delegation listing functionality.

 ## Project Structure